How did you find this studio?

 I entered an Edgar Degas retrospective once.
 The room was crowded with very little children quietly sitting on the floor, listening to the teacher.
 The woman said: “Degas liked horses, and that’s why he painted horses, made sculptures of horses and took pictures of horses”.
 I think life is a lot easier when our expectations don’t ruin its exuberant beauty.

 Do you draw more inspiration from silence or confusion?

 I can’t really tell because you can’t differentiate the two.
 One day you are inspired by a shock and on another day you are inspired by meditation.
 I am a rather silent person with a confused mind.

 Have you ever experienced a creative crisis?

-Yes, of course!
+Yes, of course.
 I did a lot of paintings during the last five years when I had to stick to many deadlines.
 I worked then day and night for a two or three month period.
 After that, I was tired.
 I needed a break.
 One can‘t continue painting continuously.
 Now, I try to stick to a daily working routine and work in a more balanced way.
-But in the end all crisis are potentially creative.
+But in the end all crises are potentially creative.
 I suffer several every day, it is just part of my profession.

 Where are most of your paintings going?

 Most of them are going to private collectors but some of them are also in public collections.
 I think most of my paintings are in Paris and Zurich.